 - a.
 As an organizational director, you are responsible for: - (1) Carrying out JSC's fire safety program described in this chapter. - (2) Evaluating your operations and valuable inventories to make sure that no undue fire risks exist.
 A fire protection engineer from the Safety and Test Operations Division can help you do risk assessments or help you by providing technical assistance and fire code interpretations. - b.
 As a facility manager, you are responsible for managing the fire safety program in your facility with help from managers, contract project managers, and assistant fire wardens.
 This includes the following: - (1) Making sure everyone in your building follows facility fire rules, regulations, and fire codes.
-This is done through education and training in the causes and prevention of fires. - (2) Being aware of all maintenance or construction work takeing place in your facility and the associated fire risk it may create. - (3) Inspecting fire extinguishers monthly. - c.
-JSC's Center Director is responsible for appointing, in writing, a safety or fire protection professional as the "Authority Having Jurisdiction" for fire protection at JSC. - d.
-The Authority Having Jurisdiction shall fulfill the responsibilities in paragraph 5.2.3 of NPR 8715.3. - e.
+This is done through education and training in the causes and prevention of fires. - (2) Being aware of all maintenance or construction work taking place in your facility and the associated fire risk it may create. - (3) Inspecting fire extinguishers monthly. - c.
+JSC's Center Director is responsible for appointing, in writing, a safety or fire protection professional as the "Authority Having Jurisdiction" for fire protection at JSC who meets the qualifications in paragraph 5.5 of NPR 8715.1. - d.
+The Authority Having Jurisdiction shall fulfill the responsibilities in paragraphs 2.6.3, 2.6.4, and 5.2.2 of NPR 8715.1. - e.
 The Safety and Test Operations Division is responsible for: - (1) Overseeing the fire safety program with emphasis on facility fire protection - (2) Directing the technical aspects of the JSC fire protection activity, including the provision of adequate firefighting and rescue capabilities - (3) Notifying the JSC Security Office of fires that are suspicious